TrevinoParker7/AWS_Automated_Access_Review_1/aws_automated_access_review_1/README.md

 - **Lambda function timeout**: The default timeout is 5 minutes.
 If your AWS environment is large, you might need to increase this by modifying the CloudFormation template.
 - **Memory issues**: If you see out-of-memory errors, increase the Lambda function memory in the CloudFormation template.

-## Contributing

-We welcome contributions to improve AWS Access Review!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Version

-Current version: See the [VERSION](VERSION) file.